sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 03-12-2024

+- https://towardsdatascience.com/your-data-quality-checks-are-worth-less-than-you-think-c8bd181a1327 "Nobody’s winning awards for generating pages and tickets for issues that couldn’t be resolved"

 # 02-12-2024

 - https://www.infoq.com/news/2024/11/effective-data-stream-processing/ Stream All the Things: Patterns of Effective Data Stream Processing